liveview-native/liveview-native-swiftui-charts/Sources/LiveViewNativeCharts/LiveViewNativeCharts.docc/LiveViewNativeCharts.md

 ## Usage

 Add this library as a package to your LiveView Native application's Xcode project using its repo URL.
-Then, create an `AggregateRegistry` to include the provided `ChartsRegistry` within your native app builds:
+Then, create an ``LiveViewNativeCharts/LiveViewNative/AggregateRegistry`` to include the provided ``ChartsRegistry`` within your native app builds:

 ```diff
 import SwiftUI